viega/hatrack/src/README.md

 full linearization of operations table-wide.

-But, in terms of ones I'd actually pick up and use, I recommend woolhat (if you need the linearization) and witchhat (if you don't, and are looking to maximize efficiency).
+But, in terms of ones I'd actually pick up and use, I recommend *woolhat* (if you need the linearization) and *crown* (if you don't, and are looking to maximize efficiency).

+Of course, that's if you want to start with the lower-level tables.
+Our higher-level Dictionary and Set implementations are backed by the most efficient algorithms, and help solve other important problems, such as user-level memory management issues.

 ## Status of this work